 Royal River Conservation Trust (RRCT) was founded in 1988.
 Today RRCT has completed over 4500 acres of conservation projects including 7 RRCT preserves totaling nearly 700 acres; creation or expansion of 7 town preserves (RRCT assists); help in 7 state park and wildlife area expansions (RRCT assists); and creation of 60 conservation easements including 7 working farms.
 In addition to acquisition campaigns, RRCT has a $250,000 annual operations and land stewardship budget and $400,000 held as long-term Stewardship Reserve Funds.
 RRCT’s work is all thanks to 600 donor families, businesses, and individuals.
 RRCT works primarily in seven towns and cities in Androscoggin and Cumberland Counties forming the Royal River watershed: Yarmouth, North Yarmouth, Pownal, New Gloucester, Gray, Durham, and Auburn.
+Our organizational history is here.

 The Royal River Conservation Trust protects the natural, recreational, scenic, agricultural and historic resources of the Royal River region for current and future generations.